Pauwul/RockPaperScrissors/README.md

-# Rocks and Papers and Scrissors in JavaScript
+# Rock, Paper and Scrissors in JavaScript

+A simple console game of Rock, Paper, Scrissors